phoenixframework/phoenix_guides/bonus_guides/S_phoenix_behind_proxy.md

 In order to serve an application behind a proxy webserver such as `nginx` or `apache`, we will need to configure a specific port for our application to listen on.
-This will ensure the url helper functions will use the correct proxy port number.

 There are two ways we can approach this.
 If we are sure that we can pick a port number which will not need to change, we can hard-code it as `http: [port: 8080]` line of our `config/prod.exs` file.